HikkaV/DS-ML-Courses/docs/assignment5_sup_ml.rst

 The prediction using random forest is conducted in the following way:

 * Make prediction for every tree in the forest.
-* Combine individual predictions (for regression : mean of individual treee predictions)
+* Combine individual predictions (for regression : mean of individual tree predictions)

 Unlike the decision tree, random forest is hard to interpret.
 The key parameters of random forest are shown below.